 If a job is categorized with some importance (e.g., critical), then the job card in the swimlane will reflect its importance using colored icons.

 The built-in categories include none (the default), normal (green), urgent (orange), and critical (red).

 Activities in the Swimlane

 Activities are used as placeholders for tasks that are unrelated to an external customer, such as meal breaks.
 They are displayed on the swimlane using purple activity cards.
 Once an activity has been created, it will automatically be locked, meaning it cannot be manually moved in the swimlane.
 A scheduler can, however, right-click on an activity card to edit or delete the activity.

 Figure 16.
-The swimlane showing an activity and right-click options (some administration duties of half an hour duration).
+The swimlane showing an activity and the right-click options.

 Estimated travel is displayed as a thin gray bar in the swimlane.
 It is determined when a job is allocated to a resource.
 It will either be calculated from the resource's home address (for the first job of the day), or from the previous job to the next (in their daily schedule).